1n4r1/1n4r1.github.io/_posts/2019-09-05-Hackthebox-Friendzone-Walkthrough.md

 {% endhighlight %}

 Then, try to look for the place which we can use this credential.<br>
-By executing a certification check, we can find a domain name "friendzone.red"<br>
+By executing SSL Certification check, we found a domain name "friendzone.red"<br>
-So try to access after adding following line on /etc/hosts.
+So try to access after adding following line in /etc/hosts.
 {% highlight shell %}
 10.10.10.123 friendzone.red
 {% endhighlight %}